CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 | ---------  | -------------- |
 | `enable`   |  Turns PTP on or off.
 The default is 'off'. |

+**Version History**

+Introduced in Cumulus Linux 5.0.0

 ## nv set bridge domain \<domain-id\> vlan \<vid\> ptp enable

-Turns PTP on or off.
+Turns PTP on or off for the specified VLAN.

 **Usage**